AlexisLeite/logger/readme.md

 The documentation is not ready, but it's possible to use mainLogger.fork() which returns a chainable that can be used to make a personalized fork of the logger, allowing to use unlimited different configurations over the same logger.

+While the most methods of the fork works exactly the same as the original methods, there are some slightly differences that will be explained when I have more time to dedicate to this readme.

 ### Example

 ```typescript